jinalVandaraNagar/RubyPrograms/README.md

 9. Count vowels and consonants from given string.

 10. Simple Calculator (add, subtract, multiply, divide, exit).

 11. Loops – print 1–100, multiplication table, based on given number.

 12. Conditionals – even/odd checker.

 13. Conditionals – prime number check.

+14. Write a Ruby program to compute the sum of elements in a given array.

+15. Write a Ruby program to remove duplicate elements from a given array.

+16. Write a Ruby program to find most occurred item in a given array.